Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Cranial Cruciate Ligament Injury

 The knee (also known as the stifle joint in pets) has several structures that help stabilize it.
 The cranial cruciate ligament and caudal cruciate ligament form a rough “X” within the knee joint.
-Like many large breed dogs, Akitas have straighter legs and are at risk for the front or cranial ligament to tear.
+Like many large dogs, Akitas have straighter legs and are at risk for the front or cranial ligament to tear.

 3. Hip Dysplasia